 - 16) Drift can be approximated by simple drift in the Range Zero Error.
-In reality all three terms in the equation above can have drift. - 17) The Current-to-Voltage converter bandwidth is a function of the current range, the cell cable, and the IEStability setting.
-The bandwidth can be very low on very sensitive ranges.
-Longer cell cables add capacitance and slow the current measurement. - 18) The total error in a voltage setting is:
+In reality all three terms in the equation above can have drift. - 17) The Current to Voltage converter bandwidth is a function of the current range, the cell cable, and the IEStability setting.
+Longer cell cables add capacitance and slow the current measurement.